manjurul-karim/L2A2/README.md

 * Use stored procedures, functions, and triggers for complex logic

 PostgreSQL runs as a **server**, which means it listens  requests from client applications and responds with data.
-**It's Open Source and Free-** No license fees. we can use and modify PostgreSQL as we wish and **It’s Feature-Rich-** PostgreSQL supports advanced SQL features.PostgreSQL has a huge and active developer community.
+**It's Open Source and Free-** No license fees. we can use and modify PostgreSQL as we wish and **It’s Feature-Rich.** PostgreSQL supports advanced SQL features.PostgreSQL has a huge and active developer community.
 Updates and new features are released regularly.

 PostgreSQL is ACID-compliant, which means transactions are **Atomic, Consistent, Isolated, and Durable**.
 It also supports **point-in-time recovery**, **replication**, and **automatic failover**.